hyperledger-archives/education-cryptomoji/code/part-two/processor/README.md

 [Sawtooth Curriculum](../README.md#the-curriculum), in particular the sections on global state, and the transaction processor tutorial.
 Also be familiar with the [Design](../README.md#the-design) of the Cryptomoji app.
-Although it applies to the client too, the lion's share of implementing this design will happen here, in the transaction processor.
+Although it applies to the client too, most of the actual implementation of this design will happen here, in the transaction processor.

 ### The Apply Method